 The Centers for Disease Control and Prevention keeps an updated list of symptoms associated with COVID-19.
 Symptoms may be mild or severe and could include:

 - Sore throat

 Anyone with symptoms of COVID-19 should seek a test immediately to determine if they have COVID-19.
 When seeking a test, you should use the address where you are currently living (for students, this is not your permanent home address), to ensure health officials can appropriately trace your contacts if you are positive for COVID-19.
 For more information on testing, visit usu.edu/covid-19/testing.

 Seeking Medical Care

-Logan may call the Student Health Center at 435-797-1660 to talk to a doctor.
-Students at USU Eastern can contact the student health provider at Castleview Urgent Care at 435-637-5061 to talk to a doctor.
-Students at Statewide campuses should call their doctor, or if you don't have a doctor, you can access screening for a test through the resources above.
+Logan students may call the Student Health Center at 435-797-1660 to talk to a health care provider.
+Students at USU Eastern may contact the student health provider at Castleview Urgent Care at 435-637-5061.
+Students at Statewide Campuses should call their doctor, or if you don't have a doctor, you can access screening for a test through the resources above.

 Signs of an Emergency

 If you believe you are having a medical emergency, get help immediately.
 Go to an emergency room or call 911.

 - Persistent pain or pressure in the chest